 Figure 1 displays the average effect of war violence on the standardized indexes, as well as on the overall summary index of all cooperative and prosocial behaviors.
-There is some variation in the number of studies that capture particular aspects of cooperative behavior, as indicated in the figure, with N = 17 studies contributing to the summary index.
-We present both the fixed- and random-effects average treatment effects with 95 percent confidence intervals.
+There is some variation in the number of studies that capture particular aspects of cooperative behavior, as indicated in the figure, with N=17 studies contributing to the summary index.
+We present both the fixed and random effects average treatment effects with 95 percent confidence intervals.
 Table 2 reports the corresponding coefficients, standard errors, and p values.7

-Overall, exposure to war violence is associated with a positive and statistically significant increase in the summary index, with a coefficient of 0.07-0.08 standard deviation units and statistical significance for both the fixed effects (p value < 0.01) and random effects (p value < 0.01) approaches.
+Overall, exposure to war violence is associated with a positive and statistically significant increase in the summary index, with a coefficient of 0.07-0.08 standard deviation units and statistical significance for both the fixed effects (p value<0.01) and random effects (p value<0.01) approaches.
 We interpret this as a rejection of the null of no effect, and substantial evidence of positive effects, albeit with only moderate magnitude.

-When considering different types of outcomes, the standard errors in the random effects models are much larger than in the fixed effects case, which is not uncommon in a meta-analysis.
+When considering different types of outcomes, the standard errors in the random effects models are much larger than in the fixed effects case, which is not uncommon in meta-analysis.
 Precision is increasing in both the number of subjects per study as well as the number of studies, and so the effects are least precise where we have a small number of studies (as in the case of trust).
-Taken together, there is substantial evidence of an increase in several dimensions of cooperation and
+Taken together, there is substantial evidence of an increase in several dimensions of cooperation and prosocial behavior with exposure to war violence.
+The fixed effect estimates are positive and statistically significant for participation in social groups, community leadership and participation, prosocial behavior in experimental games, voting, and knowledge of politics (all with p value<0.01).
+However, the effect of exposure to war violence on trust is close to zero.
+The random effect estimates are positive and significant for prosocial behavior in experimental games, and marginally significant for community leadership and participation in social groups, while effects are not distinguishable from zero for the other categories.

 7 In the online Appendix available with this paper, Figures A4 to A25 present the study-by-study estimates that make up the meta-analysis, for each outcome.
-The count for the summary index is 17 (and not 16, the total number of analyzed studies) because the Bauer, Cassar, Chytilová, and Henrich (2014) paper has data from two countries, as we thus consider them as two estimates here.
+The count for the summary index is 17 (and not 16, the total number of analyzed studies) because the Bauer et al (2014) paper has data from two countries, as we thus consider them as two estimates here.